Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois vs. Mississippi State Women's Basketball Predictions & Picks - NCAA Tournament First Four

-Wednesday's game between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) going head to head at Purcell Pavilion has a projected final score of 69-67 (according to our computer prediction) in favor of Illinois, so it should be a competitive matchup.
-The game will tip off at 7:00 PM ET on March 15.
+Wednesday's game between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) going head to head at Purcell Pavilion has a projected final score of 69-67 (according to our computer prediction) in favor of Illinois, so expect a competitive matchup.
+The game will start at 7:00 PM ET on March 15.

-In their last outing on Friday, the Fighting Illini suffered a 73-58 loss to Maryland.
+In their most recent matchup on Friday, the Fighting Illini suffered a 73-58 loss to Maryland.

 Illinois vs. Mississippi State Game Info